SchlossLab/Schloss_PrePrints_mBio_2017/submission/response_to_reviewers.md

 I personally agree with this statement but many in the community do not.
 This only works if people view preprints as valid publications.
 There are many examples where peer reviewed papers have been published claiming priority on some novel finding when preprints existed on the topic and where the authors of the peer reviewed paper and sometimes the editors of the journal have stated something akin to "we do not consider preprints valid papers".**

+I have added a sentence in this section indicating that it remains to be determined whether the journals that claim to apply "scoop protection" will stand by these policies.

 **Lines 160-162.